Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 Dogs most certainly do attack, harass, and "hunt" other animals, including domestic livestock, native ungulates, numerous small animals and birds , but it is often the case that this is done for "fun" and if the animal is killed in the process, the dogs often don't feed on the prey regularly .

-The only exceptions are the closely related but genetically distinct dingoes, and the geographically isolated "Highland Wild Dogs", from which the "domesticated" New Guinea Singing dogs in captivity descend, which hunt prey independent of humans and have self-sustaining populations .
+The only exceptions are the closely related but genetically distinct dingoes, and the geographically isolated "Highland Wild Dogs," from which the "domesticated" New Guinea Singing dogs in captivity descend, which hunt prey independent of humans and have self-sustaining populations .
 The origin of these canines and whether or not they are or were domesticated is still in dispute

 There are multiple factors that may cause dogs to roam and seek out other food sources, including human interaction, the sex of the dog, and seasonal changes.
-Free-ranging "pet" dogs were found to prey on sea turtle eggs when offered nutritionally deficient diets from humans and possibly due to humans feeding them turtle eggshells occasionally .
+Free-ranging "pet" dogs were found to prey on sea turtle eggs when offered nutritionally deficient diets by humans and possibly due to humans feeding them turtle eggshells occasionally .